nesi/support-docs/docs/Getting_Started/Next_Steps/MPI_Scaling_Example_-_Duplicate.md

       module load Python
       srun python MPIscaling.py

-Let\'s run our Slurm script with sbatch and look at our output from `sacct`.
+Let's run our Slurm script with sbatch and look at our output from `sacct`.

              JobID      JobName     Elapsed     TotalCPU Alloc   MaxRSS      State